momentum-cohort-2018-07/project-w6-rails-api-twoclucksandanapi/ROOST_API_DOC.md

 ### Following/Unfollowing another Rooster

-  To follow a user, go to `POST /roosters/'rooster_id of rooster you want to follow'/followers`
+  To follow a user, go to `POST /roosters/rooster_id of rooster you want to follow'/followers`
-  To view who follows the Rooster `GET /roosters/'roosters id/followers`
+  To view who follows the Rooster `GET /roosters/roosters_id/followers`
-  To Block a Rooster `Delete /roosters/'roosters id/followers/follower_id`
+  To Block a Rooster `Delete /roosters/roosters_id/followers/follower_id`

-  To view who the Rooster follows `GET /roosters/'roosters id/follows`
+  To view who the Rooster follows `GET /roosters/roosters_id/follows`
-  To see the show page for the person they follow `GET /roosters/'roosters id/follows/follows-id`
+  To see the show page for the person they follow `GET /roosters/roosters_id/follows/follows-id`

+  To view the posts of all the Roosters you follow `GET /rooster/rooster_id/clucks`

 ## Clucks